 Enhancement of the greenhouse effect is raising the average temperature on earth.
 The last decade has been the warmest for 150 years, i.e. since reliable records of global mean temperature began.
 To reduce the risk of dangerous impacts on our climate system, it is considered necessary to limit the rise in the global average temperature to no more than 2 °C above pre-industrial levels.

 High northern latitudes could experience more pronounced climate change than the global average.
 This could have far-reaching impacts on agriculture and forestry, for example.
 Sensitive habitats in mountain areas and in the Baltic Sea could be damaged or lost altogether.
+Climate change will affect Sweden both through direct local effects, but also through indirect effects of changes in the world.

 What are the challenges?

 With global emissions increasing, atmospheric concentrations of carbon dioxide and other greenhouse gases show a steady rise.
-To limit the increase in temperature to 2°C, emissions of these gases worldwide need to be more than halved by 2050 and to be close to zero by 2100.
+To limit the increase in temperature to below 2°C, emissions of these gases worldwide need to be more than halved by 2050 and to be close to zero by 2100.
 Achieving the fundamental reorientation of society which this implies will require both action by individual countries and international cooperation to reduce emissions, including under the UN Climate Change Convention.
 The Cross-Party Committee on Environmental Objectives has proposed a climate policy framework for a Sweden with zero net emissions of greenhouse gases by 2045.
 Reaching zero net emissions of greenhouse gases represents a huge challenge for the whole of society.